itgrows/iot_garden/README.md

 ### Next
+This is a work in progress.
 Some things I hope to do next include:
   * Run a dedicated Solid Pod using the new Community Solid Server from https://github.com/solid/community-server .
   * Use Linked Data Notification to drive client side processing.
   * Concatenate data from multiple day oriented files.